 This position forces you to turn on your triceps, shoulders, and upper-back muscles because you have to use your arms to support yourself.
 “You’ll also need to brace through your core – hello, sexy tone!” says White.

 2. Cowgirl or Reverse Cowgirl

-Both cowgirl and reverse cowgirl (pictured above) help strengthen your butt, inner-thighs and core.
-To maintain a good rhythm you need to keep those muscles “on” to stop yourself collapsing into a hot, sweaty heap, recommends White.
+Both cowgirl and reverse cowgirl (pictured above) help strengthen your butt, inner thighs, and core.
+To maintain a good rhythm, you need to keep those muscles “on” to stop yourself from collapsing into a hot, sweaty heap, recommends White.

-Sex standing up is not for the faint-hearted; it is the ultimate test of bum, thigh and calf strength.
+Sex standing up is not for the faint-hearted; it is the ultimate test of a bum, thigh, and calf strength.
 As White explains, “chances are you’ll also be doing it while holding your body weight (and some of your partners) on one leg.”
-Tip: This may be easier to if one of you is sitting on a lounge or sturdy chair.
+Tip: This may be easier to do if one of you is sitting on a lounge or sturdy chair.

 6. The Squat

 If you’ve mastered cowgirl, it’s time to try a squat.
 You’re on top, but rather than rest your knees on the bed, rest your feet on the bed.
-“Do this position enough times and you’ll have the strongest thighs in Australia!
-It’s not for the first-timer though; you’ll experience pleasure and pain,” warns White.
+“Do this position enough times, and you’ll have the strongest thighs in Australia!
+It’s not for the first-timer; you’ll experience pleasure and pain,” warns White.